Racso-3141/Assembly-Encoder/README.md

 # Assembly Encoder

 ## About the project
-In CS233, we have a hard time transfering MIPS intructions to machine code.
+In CS233, you may have a hard time transfering MIPS intructions to machine code.
 Assmebly Encoder helps you to transfer MIPS intructions in seconds!

 ## Usage
 <br/>